-Model Code Model Name or Title Nature of Model Model Applicability in Phases Keywords Capabilities / Restrictions of the Model M11.11 Majlingova (2012) Empirical, GIS based. А, В Fire trucks deployment, opening up of the territory, GIS Methodology to identify the zone where the terrain is accessible for mobile fire appliance apparatus and the losses in fire hose piping are admissible.
+Model Code Model Name or Title Nature of Model Model Applicability in Phases Keywords Capabilities / Restrictions of the Model Relevant to WUI dynamics.
+M11.11 Majlingova (2012) Empirical, GIS based. А, В Fire trucks deployment, opening up of the territory, GIS Methodology to identify the zone where the terrain is accessible for mobile fire appliance apparatus and the losses in fire hose piping are admissible.
 It was based on computation of the maximum range of fire hose piping (maximum sidelong distance), roads spacing and the index of forest opening-up.
+Relevant to WUI dynamics.
 M11.12 Kapusniak, Majlingova (2015) Empirical, GIS based, MCA А, В Fire trucks deployment, optimization.
 Optimization of selecting the fire truck type based on terrain parameters and soil capacity of any locality, forest stand as well as operational and tactical parameters of available fire trucks.
 M11.13 Standards of the Fire and Rescue System in Slovakia Standard/Guide, Mathematical А, В Wildfire area, forces and resources estimation, the amount of water required for extinguishing.
-Standards to estimate the area of s wildfire and further number of forces and resources estimation to be deployed to suppress the fire and also estimation of an amount of water required for extinguishing.
-M11.14 Suarez et al. (2016) Mathematical A Allocating and deploying resources, locating temporary operations centers (TOCs) Uses a methodology based on a time-expanded graph, which is the main contribution of the work, that allows for modeling the dynamics of the wildfire, or the costs of the routes in a dynamic fashion.
-M11.15 Ríos-Mercado (2020) Mathematical A Allocating and deploying resources, optimization Integrates the calculation of different fire behavior indices with an MILP model that determines the optimal deployment of brigades.
-M11.16 Dimopoulou and Giannikos (2001) Mathematical А Allocating and deploying Determines the location of several limited resources to maximize
+Standards to estimate the area of a wildfire and further number of forces and resources estimation to be deployed to suppress the fire and also estimation of an amount of water required for extinguishing.
+Relevant to WUI dynamics.
+M11.14 Suarez et al. (2016) Mathematical A Allocating and deploying resources, locating temporary operations centers (TOCs) Uses a methodology based on a time- expanded graph, which is the main contribution of the work, that allows for modeling the dynamics of the wildfire, or the costs of the routes in a dynamic fashion.
+M11.15 Ríos-Mercado (2020) Mathematical A Allocating and deploying resources, optimization Integrates the calculation of different fire behavior indices with an MILP model that determines the optimal deployment